infr/falldetector-public/thesis.md

 In a real life scenario pixel values in the background would not be exactly the same in each frame because of changes in illumination, dynamic background, shadows and video noise (Xu et al. 2016; Stauffer & Grimson 1999; Langanière 2011, 266-277).
 An attempt to fix this could be thresholding.
 If the absolute difference between pixels is greater than the threshold, it is declared as foreground.
 (Fig. 2)

-> P[F(x,y,t)] = |P[I(x,y,t)] - P[B(x,y,0)]| > Threshold
+> P[F(x,y,t)] = |P[I(x,y,t)] - P[I(x,y,0)]| > Threshold

-Fig. 2 - Static Frame Difference with threshold
+Fig. 2 - Static Frame Difference with threshold (Tamersoy 2009)

 Here is an example of *traditional backgrounding* or *non-adaptive backgrounding*.
-We have Fig. 3 as a background model and we calculate pixel value the difference from Fig. 4. (do not mind the green boxes) with a threshold.
+We have Fig. 3 as a background model and we calculate the pixel value difference from Fig. 4. (do not mind the green boxes) with a threshold.
 The result is shown in Fig. 5 and then the green boxes in Fig. 4 are drawn.
 In this example we see a problem with the reflection from the window, it is declared as foreground (Fig. 4).
 If the threshold is too low it will create *false negative* outputs and if it is too high it will create *false positive* outputs.

 ![Empty room](img/empty.png)
 Fig. 3 - Empty room